vue-vine/vue-vine/README.md

 ## Get started

-**warning:** For now, Vue Vine is still under heavily development. please don't use it in production.
+**warning:** For now, Vue Vine is still under heavily development.
+Please don't use it in production.

 You can try the demo by following steps: